petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 Luckily,
 a version control system is a convenient way to take a snapshot of all files.
 However, it is possible to "cheat."

+This is analogous to a software application with a large database of users?
+We don't need to be able to continuously recreate all of that data, but we need to ensure that data could be recreated with any version of the code.

 ## Anti-patterns to avoid